-Q: Why are the Endura Kennel doors different from the regular door mounts?
+Q: What makes the Endura Kennel doors different from the regular door mounts?

-A: The kennel door is a what you would call a stripped down version of our regular door mount.
+A: The kennel door is a stripped down version of our regular door mount.
 We don’t include the external trim frame, the installation hardware, template, weather stripping, hole plugs to hide the screw heads, and the locking cover assembly (can be added if desired).
 These also come in cases of two and some quantity discounts are available.

 Q: What is a double flap pet door?